 The final sentence of the Restore Democracy Amendment protects the freedom of the press.
 By restricting the use of a corporation’s general treasury funds, we do not intend to prevent a newspaper from endorsing a candidate in their editorial pages or stop Saturday Night Live from poking fun at a presidential debate.
 The final sentence of the Restore Democracy Amendment makes it clear that the other provisions of the amendment should not apply to legitimate news gathering and dissemination.

-It should be noted that critics or opponents of the Restore Democracy Amendment may claim that the phrase “freedom of the press” begs more questions than answers–questions like who or what constitutes “the press” and how can we be sure that the Restore Democracy Amendment won’t prevent the Wall Street Journal or The Daily Show from doing the kind of political analysis or satire they’ve always done?
+It should be noted that critics or opponents of the Restore Democracy Amendment or similar proposals may claim that the phrase “freedom of the press” begs more questions than answers–questions like who or what constitutes “the press” and how can we be sure that the Restore Democracy Amendment won’t prevent the Wall Street Journal or The Daily Show from doing the kind of political analysis or satire they’ve always done?
 Staunch opponents may even suggest that those concerns are sufficient to call the entire Restore Democracy Amendment into question.

 Those critics or opponents are wrong.
 The scope and contours of the press in America have been defined by courts, legislatures, and scholars for over two centuries and what it means to be a member of the press will continue to evolve as needed.
 We have enacted powerful campaign finance restrictions on corporations in the past without losing the nightly news or political cartoons as a consequence.
 There is no reason to believe the Restore Democracy Amendment would upset that balance.